Skip to main content

 Faculty: Hung Nguyen

-Nanomedicine holds great promise in advancing modern medicine, exemplified by the rapid development of the mRNA vaccines that propelled the world through the COVID-19 pandemic.
-The modularity of this technology enables these vaccines to continue outpacing subsequent mutations.
-However, translation of this paradigm-shifting concept to other areas of medicine, including cancer therapy, remain challenging.
-This is mainly due to 1) the heterogeneity of cancer and 2) the complexities of treatment regimens.
-Towards this goal, we seek to develop convergent platforms for drug delivery and molecular imaging applications.
-Our initial focus includes combination therapy and cancer vaccines.
-Students will gain expertise in a broad spectrum of areas spanning chemical synthesis, material characterization, and biological examinations.
+Nanomedicine holds great promise in advancing modern medicine.
+For example, the modularity of mRNA vaccine technology enables these vaccines to continue outpacing subsequent mutations.
+However, translation of this paradigm-shifting concept to other areas of medicine such as cancer remains challenging due to 1) the heterogeneity of cancer and 2) the complexities of treatment regimens.
+We seek to develop convergent platforms for drug delivery and molecular imaging applications with an initial focus on combination therapy and cancer vaccines.
+Students working on this project will be introduced to and gain expertise in areas spanning chemical synthesis, material characterization, and biological examinations.

 Genetic analysis of engineered strains of Clostridium thermocellum to improve cellulosic biofuel production